- Industry 4.0

 Production, capacity, and demand planning

 Production planning is the process used to define, plan, and control long-term production goals.
 A production plan incorporates manufacturing capacity, sales forecasts and orders, and raw material requirements.
+Ideally, it also considers the material and resource capabilities, conversion (from one to another resource capability, e.g. equipment setup) and resource and process/recipe qualification rules of the production line.
 These planning processes lay the foundation to ensure manufacturing has sufficient resources and capacity to build finished goods and meet forecasted as well as confirmed orders.

 Scheduling is the process used to define, plan and control near- to mid-term production plans, typically at a daily or shift level (4-, 8-, or 12-hour increments).
-Scheduling is effective for calculating expected resource loading depending on number of tasks, how resources are expected to be utilized, and any known constraints.
+Scheduling is effective for calculating expected material loading on planned resources depending on the number of tasks, how resources are expected to be utilized, and any known constraints.

 Scheduling becomes inefficient the moment scheduled events are unable to be executed as planned and there is a real-time need to determine sequencing of tasks and resources.
 Some common events that interrupt the most carefully scheduled production plans include maintenance tasks, equipment failures, fluctuations in staffing levels, execution/misprocessing errors, bottlenecks, starvations, and changes in management priorities.